madhurimarawat/Developer-Resources-Hub/README.md

 * 🧪 [DS vs AI vs ML – Rice University](https://csweb.rice.edu/academics/graduate-programs/online-mds/blog/data-science-vs-ai-and-ml)
   *Insights from Rice University into the distinctions between these fields.*

 ---

+<a id="notebooklm"></a>
+### 📓 NotebookLM

+- AI-powered research and note-taking tool by Google
+- Upload PDFs, notes, and research papers to get source-grounded outputs like summaries, PPTs, videos, mind maps, and flashcards—closely aligned with the original content
+- Useful for exam prep, documentation, and concept understanding

+---